Tinformant/Leet/Tree/README.md

 * 116 Populating Next Right Pointers in Each Node
 * 117 Populating Next Right Pointers in Each Node II
 * 199 Binary Tree Right Side View
+* 637 Average of Levels in Binary Tree

 ## TODO